Driving Without a Valid Driver's License

-Have you been given a notice to appear or citation for driving without a valid driver’s license?
+Have you been given a notice to appear or citation for driving without a valid driver’s license in West Palm Beach?
 Florida Statute 322.03 makes it a crime to drive a vehicle without a valid driver’s license.

 Examples of individuals who get charged with this crime:

 - Individuals who never had a driver’s license.

 - Individuals who did have a driver’s license but it has since been expired for more than 6 months.